le717/Blocks/Documentation/Tutorial.md

  F  F  F  F  F  F  F  F  F  F  F  F  F
 ```

-Since we are adding an `One-way, west-bound Red Cube`, it also must be located somewhere on the 4th row.
+Since we are adding an `One way, west-bound Red Cube`, it also must be located somewhere on the 4th row.
 Perhaps we should add it at...

 > "Wait a second, le717!
 You have not said what the code for this cube is!"

 Indeed I have not, have I?
 Thanks for pointing that out. ~~Did I mention it has a one-of-a-kind code?~~ Yes, I did.
 Well, I _could_ just tell you
 to look at the Character Legend and get the code since it is listed there, but that would be laziness on my part.
 The code is `RB`, `R` meaning
 Red, and `B` marking its distinctiveness from the other, normal cubes (`C`).

 NOW that we have the code, We will place this cube on the 3rd column of the 4th row, so that the lines now look like: